hdblack717/MUCe-lang/README.md

 ---

 What is MUCE?
-> MUCE is a lightweight domain-specific language (DSL) that extends C++ with clean syntax and enhanced control structures.
+> MUCE aka Minimalistic Updated C++ Extension is a lightweight domain-specific language (DSL) that extends C++ with clean syntax and enhanced control structures.
 > It’s built with a custom compiler `muce.exe`

-### Features:
+### Supports:

 Full C++ Support :
 > A language that supports everything that C++ supports.